sra-wng/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\*

+The goal of my clock is to measure time based on a schedule for taking care of a pet dog.
+Increments of time throughout the day are measured based on when to feed and walk the dog.
+Any other time is considered rest or free time.
+See my_clock.py for my initial code.

 After you edit and work on the scripts for Lab 2, the files should be upload back to your own GitHub repo!
 You can push to your personal github repo by adding the files here, commiting and pushing.

 ```